basilthebeagles/pythonCryptolockerExample/README.md

 and then run the newly created .exe in the dist directory of the requests directory.

 Run the program, the password is "basil".

+#TODO

+I can not find a way to generate a 256bit (or 32 byte) key in python so the program uses a set key.
+This is obviously very vunerable Also if I found a way to stop the Windows processes so I could encrypt files in use it would be "nice".